-This technology is significant for presenting a more precise analysis that leads the business analyst to highly accurate decision-making, ensuing more considerable operational efficiencies by reducing costs and trade risks.
-Now to implement such analytics and holding such a wide variety of data, one must need an infrastructure that can facilitate and manage as well as process huge data volumes in real-time.
+This technology is significant for presenting a more precise analysis that leads the business analyst to highly accurate decision-making, ensuring more considerable operational efficiencies by reducing costs and trade risks.
+Now to implement such analytics and hold such a wide variety of data, one must need an infrastructure that can facilitate and manage and process huge data volumes in real-time.
 This way, big data is classified into two subcategories:

 - Operational Big Data: comprises of data on systems such as MongoDB, Apache Cassandra, or CouchDB, which offer equipped capabilities in real-time for large data operations.

 - Analytical Big Data: comprises systems such as MapReduce, BigQuery, Apache Spark, or Massively Parallel Processing (MPP) database, which offer analytical competence to process complex analysis on large datasets.

 Challenges of Big Data

-- Rapid Data Growth: The growth velocity at such a high rate is creating a problem to look for insights using it.
+- Rapid Data Growth: The growth velocity at such a high rate creates a problem to look for insights using it.
 There no 100% efficient way to filter out relevant data.

-- Storage: Generation of such a massive amount of data needs space for storage, and organizations are facing challenges to handle such extensive data without suitable tools and technologies.
+- Storage: The generation of such a massive amount of data needs space for storage, and organizations face challenges to handle such extensive data without suitable tools and technologies.